godotengine/godot-docs/tutorials/editor/filesystem_dock.rst

 Note that, not all items will be visible for a single type of file.

-- **Edit Dependencies...**: Shows a window with files that this file is dependend to.
+- **Edit Dependencies...**: Shows a window with files that this file depends on.
 If you have missing dependencies, you can also pick replacements to fix them.
 - **View Owners...**: Opens a window which shows the owners of a file.
 You can click on a result to open it.